 4. Such ‘at the time’ and ‘in the midst’ of action and circumstance interpretations are one of many reasons why letters form a major source of data for the Whites Writing Whiteness project.
 And for more of Schreiner’s razor sharp analysis of Rhodes both the man and the matrix, see the Olive Schreiner Letters Online at http://www.oliveschreiner.org

 5. The WWW interest in the ‘Rhodes Papers’ in the Bodleian Library collections exists because these enable exploring Rhodes’ organisational involvements and the networks of letter-writers and kinds of letter-writings (including the use of telegrams, the writing of reports, the drawing of maps, the use of lists and inventories, the record of legal claims, and so on) that were involved in forwarding these involvements.
-While Rhodes ‘the man’ is both fascinating and appalling, conceiving of Rhodes as representing ‘a matrix’, as Olive Schreiner put it, of organisations, interests and power-bases, and letters abour all of this is much more revelatory about the occurrence of social change in South Africa in the late 19th century, which is a core aspect of the Whites Writing Whiteness research.
+While Rhodes ‘the man’ is both fascinating and appalling, conceiving of Rhodes as representing ‘a matrix’, as Olive Schreiner put it, of organisations, people, interests and power-bases, and letters abour all of this is much more revelatory about the occurrence of social change in South Africa in the late 19th century, which is a core aspect of the Whites Writing Whiteness research.
 Consequently, we have produced an annotated reading list, available here: Rhodes: Man, Myth and Matrix.
-And there is also a Project research note reflecting on some of the methodological and related issues arising from thinking about the Rhodes Papers, available here: Rhodes the Matrix.
+And there is also a Project research essay reflecting on some of the methodological and related issues arising from thinking about the Rhodes Papers, available here: Rhodes the Matrix.

 6. The Rhodes Papers have been worked on in depth as part pf WWW research.
 Details of how it was sampled and analysed will be found in the Collections part of the WWW website.
 The Rhodes and other African manuscript collections are located in Special Collections in the Weston Library, Broad Street, Oxford.
 Details are available from the Oxford Libraries website.